-For preliminary pages (title page, table of contents, etc.), use lower case Roman numerals at the bottom center of the page.
+For preliminary pages (table of contents, etc.), use lower case Roman numerals at the bottom center of the page.
 Include the title page in the count but do not number it.

 Other styles of pagination such as MLA or APA may be used if approved by the department or thesis advisor.